Kurapati-Sai-Suhas/LearnLM/README.md

 * **Idea 6: Automated Multi-Lingual Flashcards**
   * **Objective:** Automatically ingest a Study Group's weekly chat history and discussion board to generate a summary deck of flashcards.
   * **Architecture:** Utilize an LLM pipeline to extract key concepts from raw chat data and translate the output into multiple languages for international students.
+* **Idea 7: Prescriptive Study Engine (Adaptive Learning)**
+  * **Objective:** Automatically generate personalized, step-by-step micro-study plans based on a user's tracked skill deficits.
+  * **Architecture:** Utilize LangChain and an LLM to process a user's weak points (identified by the Profiler) and dynamically prompt a tailored, day-by-day prescriptive learning path (e.g., specific concepts to review, math problems to solve).

 ---